AlexanderHrabski-NOAA/global-workflow/rtofs/notes/KNOWN_ISSUES_008.md

-This means the constraint isn't just a decomposition nicety for avoiding empty PETs (as originally documented in issue context) — an invalid value makes CICE **fail outright** at the very first restart read, before it ever reaches the `ESMF_MeshCreate` call issue #3 is about.
+This means the constraint isn't just a decomposition nicety for avoiding empty PETs (as originally documented in issue context) — an invalid value makes CICE **fail outright** at the very first restart read, before it ever reaches the `ESMF_MeshCreate` call that issue #3 was originally filed against.

 ### The valid `ntasks_cice6` values are genuinely sparse